 Your Paid Subscriber Analytics Reports are available from the “Analytics” tab, within the “Paid Subscribers” sub-tab.

 Paid Subscriber Growth shows you how the number of paid subscribers you have changes over time.
 It tracks the incremental changes due to events impacting Subscriber Count across 3 categories:

 - New Business: Increases in Subscriber Count from new customers, such as new signups or conversions from trial/free to paid.
 This includes subscribers on free products who are paying for components.

 - Reactivation: Increases in Subscriber Count due to previously canceled accounts becoming active again.

 - Churn: Decreases in Subscriber Count due to subscription deletions, cancellations, account closures, or downgrades to a free level

 Your Net Paid Subscriber Growth is essentially the sum of these 3 categories:

-Just like MRR Growth in our MRR Analytics, we present Subscriber Growth both as a chart and as a table of data.
+Just like MRR Growth in our MRR Analytics, we present Paid Subscriber Growth both as a chart and as a table of data.
 Note that you can click any cell of the table to drill into the accounts that comprise the data you see: